-- I. Personal Leave Chargeable to Sick Leave - Employees may be allowed six (6) days paid leave for personal reasons each year to be charged against accrued sick leave.
+- I. Personal Leave Chargeable to Sick Leave Employees may be allowed six (6) days paid leave for personal reasons each year to be charged against accrued sick leave.
 Such leave shall be non-cumulative and any request for such leave shall be approved, in advance, by the Superintendent or his/her designee. - II.
-Unpaid Extended Personal Leave - Extended leave shall be defined as leave without pay for more than ten (10) consecutive days.
+Unpaid Extended Personal Leave Extended leave shall be defined as leave without pay for more than ten (10) consecutive days.
 Employees shall make written application for such leave without compensation.
-Professional support staff shall be eligible for extended leave without pay after three (3) or more years The three (3) year requirement may be waived in of continuous service. extenuating circumstances as recommended by the Superintendent and approved by the Board.
+Professional support staff shall be eligible for extended leave without pay after three (3) or more years of continuous service.
+The three (3) year requirement may be waived in extenuating circumstances as recommended by the Superintendent and approved by the Board.
 Extended leave, when granted, shall not exceed one (1) year, except that military leave shall be granted for a longer period as necessary for the completion of active duty.
-Maternity leave is exempt from for then three (3) year provision.
-Personal leave shall terminate at the end of the contractual period.
-Personal leave may be granted at the discretion of the School Board as hereinafter provided: - Α. Leave to serve in the armed services. - В. Leave for academic study. - C. Leave for serving in the Peace Corps. - D. Leave for child rearing (for natural or adoptive child). - E. Leave for childbearing or adoption. - F. Leave to run for or serve in an elected office. - Leave to participate in exchange programs in other states or countries.
+Maternity leave is exempt from for the contractual period.
+Personal leave may be granted at the end of the contractual period.
+Personal leave may be granted at the discretion of the School Board as hereinafter provided: - A. Leave to serve in the armed services. - B. Leave for academic study. - C. Leave for serving in the Peace Corps. - D. Leave for child rearing (for natural or adoptive child). - E. Leave for childbearing or adoption. - F. Leave to run for or serve in an elected office. - G. Leave to participate in exchange programs in other states or countries.